 Within months of being sworn in as attorney general in 2015, Paxton was indicted in Collin County on state felony charges of securities fraud and failure to register with the Texas State Securities Board.

-Prosecutors claim Paxton urged investors to put $600,000 into technology firm Servergy without disclosing he would earn a commission and misrepresented he was investing in the McKinney-based company while he was a member of the Texas House of Representatives.
+Prosecutors claim Paxton, while he was a member of the Texas House of Representatives, urged investors to put $600,000 into technology firm Servergy without disclosing he would earn a commission, and misrepresented he was investing in the McKinney-based company.

 He faces up to 99 years in state prison if convicted.
 The case has been stuck in pretrial for over five years as it has been transferred to another county and back and Paxton has launched several attempts at having the judge removed.

 Paxton is also under a federal criminal investigation by the FBI after seven former senior staffers reported him last year for alleged corruption and bribery regarding his hiring of special outside counsel to go after the enemies of Republican campaign donor Nate Paul.